-Goodwill and Intangible Assets-Goodwill represents the excess of cost over the fair value of the net tangible and identifiable intangible assets acquired in a business combination.
+Goodwill and Intangible Assets-Goodwill is recorded when the consideration for an acquisition exceeds the fair value of the net tangible and identifiable intangible assets acquired.
 Our intangible assets principally consist of various customer relationships and trade names.
 Identified intangible assets that have determinable useful lives are valued separately from goodwill and are amortized over the estimated period during which we derive a benefit.
 Intangible assets related to customer relationships include relationships with employer clients and relationships with parents.
 Customer relationships with parents are amortized using an accelerated method over their useful lives.
 All other intangible assets are amortized on a straight line basis over their useful lives.

 In valuing the customer relationships and trade names, we utilize variations of the income approach, which relies on historical financial and qualitative information, as well as assumptions and estimates for projected financial information.
 We consider the income approach the most appropriate valuation technique because the inherent value of these assets is their ability to generate current and future income.
 Projected financial information is subject to risk if our estimates are incorrect.
 The most significant estimate relates to our projected revenues and profitability.
 If we do not meet the projected revenues and profitability used in the valuation calculations, then the intangible assets could be impaired.
 In determining the value of contractual rights and customer relationships, we reviewed historical customer attrition rates and determined a rate of approximately 30% per year for relationships with parents, and approximately 3.5% to 5.0% for employer client relationships.
-Our multi-year contracts with client customers typically result in low annual tumover, and our long-term relationships with clients make it difficult for competitors to displace us.
+Our multi-year contracts with client customers typically result in low annual turnover, and our long-term relationships with clients make it difficult for competitors to displace us.
 The value of our customer relationships intangible assets could become impaired if future results differ significantly from any of the underlying assumptions, including a higher customer attrition rate.
 Customer relationships are considered to be finite-lived assets, with estimated lives ranging from four to seventeen years.
 Certain trade names acquired as part of our strategy to expand by completing strategic acquisitions are considered to be finite-lived assets, with estimated lives ranging from five to ten years.
 The estimated lives were determined by calculating the number of years necessary to obtain 95% of the value of the discounted cash flows of the respective intangible asset.

 Goodwill and certain trade names are considered indefinite-lived assets.
 Our trade names identify us and differentiate us from competitors, and, therefore, competition does not limit the useful life of these assets.
 Additionally, we believe that our primary trade names will continue to generate sales for an indefinite period.
-Goodwill and intangible assets with indefinite lives are not subject to amortization but are tested annually for impairment or more frequently if there are indicators of impairment.
-We test goodwill for impairment by comparing the fair value of each reporting unit, determined by estimating the present value of expected future cash flows, to its carrying value.
-We have identified three reporting segments: full service center-based care, back-up dependent care and other educational advisory services.
+Goodwill and intangible assets with indefinite lives are not subject to amortization, but are tested annually for impairment or more frequently if there are indicators of impairment.
+Indefinite lived intangible assets are also subject to an annual evaluation to determine whether events and circumstances continue to support an indefinite useful life.